bennycheung/bennycheung.github.io/_posts/2024-08-17-creating-a-love-song-with-ai.md

 ![AI_Song_FaceFusion_May_Music_Video_Clip_Processing_02]({{ site.baseurl }}images/creating-a-love-song-with-ai/AI_Song_FaceFusion_May_Music_Video_Clip_Processing_02.jpg)

 _Figure.
-Employed FaceFusion for face swapping with the music video scenes to add a touch of magic to my loved one. (video clips credits: Vivian Chow 周慧敏 - 《天荒愛未老》)_
+Employed FaceFusion for face swapping with the music video scenes to add a touch of magic to my love one. (video clips credits: Vivian Chow 周慧敏 - 《天荒愛未老》)_

 ## iMovie - Video Composition